Maritime Singapore all-hands-on-deck to equip maritime workforce with future-ready skillsets through the Alliance for Future Maritime Talent

 Alliance for Future Maritime Talent (AFMT)

-The Maritime and Port Authority of Singapore and the Singapore Maritime Foundation are partnering with Pacific Carriers Limited, Pacific International Lines and American Bureau of Shipping to establish the AFMT.
+Mr S Iswaran, Minister for Transport and Minister-in-charge of Trade Relations, announced the formation of the AFMT at the Singapore Shipping Association’s 37th Anniversary Gala Dinner in his opening remarks as Guest-of-Honour.

-The AFMT aims to equip the maritime workforce with new skills by working closely with the industry and unions to implement and review the adoption of emerging future skills in the sector.
+The AFMT aims to equip the maritime workforce with new skills as the industry transforms.
+This will put Singapore in a favourable position in the face of global competition for maritime talent.
+The AFMT will work closely with industry and unions to implement and review the adoption of emerging future maritime skills in the sector, including key seafaring and shore-based maritime skills, as well as skills needed to enable more effective sea-to-shore transition of seafarers.

+Please refer to the Annex for quotes from the respective AFMT members and the Singapore Maritime Officers’ Union.

 Tripartite Advisory Panel (TAP)